PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 As you see: While the total number of NPCs went up in course of development and is indeed larger than it was meant to be according to the early concepts, the number of NPCs with an individual name, that the player should have been able to talk to, was *continuously* reduced further and further from version to version at least to a specific point.
 When going back to v0.56c there were some nameless NPCs, but in v0.64b, even if the camp was obviously not finished at the time, every NPC had an individual name.
 We cannot say for sure how it was done in ~0.7 onwards, but when looking at gameplay videos from ~v0.7 we can still see every gate guard having a name and we do not know a single screenshot of a no-name NPC of this particular version.

 This may have started to change in ~v0.8-v0.9.
 On screenshots of this version we see nameless diggers, peasants, shadows, novices, guards, mercs and even firemages and orebarons.
 But the confusing thing is that it is Diego when we see the "Shadow" description.
 We see a no-name "Circle of Fire Mage" description when it is about Milten.
-It is Lee with the no-name "Mercenary" description etc. But we know for sure that these NPCs already had their names at this point.
-One reason for this may have been a change in the structure of the NPC scripts.
+It is Lee with the no-name "Mercenary" description etc. We know for sure that these NPCs already had their names at this point, at least conceptuall.
+Either they weren't yet given their names in the game or there might have been a change in the structure of the NPC scripts.
 In 0.56c every NPC had a "name" and a "slot".

 ```